jtleek/ads2020/README.md

  - Combine appropriate data analytic tools into pipelines
  - Identify strengths and weaknesses of data pipelines you produce
  - Describe the results of your analysis accurately
+ - Decide what is and is not relevant to the "arc" of the data analysis
+ - Write the "arc" of the data analysis
 3. You will be able to produce the components of a data analytic paper:
+ - The "arc" of a data analysis
  - Abstracts
  - Introductions
  - Figures